 Outside of anatomical features, many plants possess invisible genetic mechanisms that allow them to recognize and reject their own pollen.
 These plants are self-incompatible (SI).
 Several SI mechanisms have been uncovered with varying genetic and molecular underpinnings, and we know that some of these mechanisms are shared across many distantly–related plant families.
 In fact, the evolution of SI is thought to play an important role in the enormous success of flowering plants as a group.
 Traits that influence mating patterns and the genetic relatedness of mating pairs affect the amount and the distribution of genetic variation in space and in time, with broad consequences for the evolutionary pathways available to organisms.
 What kind of consequences?
 How does SI (or its absence) influence the distribution and diversity of flowering plants generally?

 To answer these questions, we first need to know something about how SI is distributed across all flowering plants — we must first determine the observed pattern.
 From there, we may evaluate what processes are responsible for generating such a pattern.
 Currently we know very little about how many SI mechanisms exist, the phylogenetic distribution of SI mechanisms, or even which species possess an SI mechanism and which do not.
 Thus, one part of my dissertation is concerned with uncovering the distribution of SI in two of the largest flowering plant families: the bean family (Fabaceae) and the orchid family (Orchidaceae), which account for 16% of all flowering plant species.

-View my poster presented at the Annual Meeting for the Botanical Society of America, 2018
+View my talk presented at the Annual Meeting for the Botanical Society of America, 2021

 Barrett, S. C. (2013).
 The evolution of plant reproductive systems: how often are transitions irreversible?.
 Proceedings of the Royal Society B: Biological Sciences, 280(1765), 20130913.